Baby being tested for mitochondrial disease

 Our vision

-At MCRI, we are working to gain a better understanding of how mitochondrial disease is caused and progresses, to enable couples to access reproductive options and to find treatments or even cures.
-We also want to make faster and more accurate genetic diagnosis possible for all families.
+We are working to better understand what causes mitochondrial disease and how it progresses to help couples access reproductive options and treatments.
+We also aim to make faster and more accurate genetic diagnosis possible for all families.

 Where to next?